samroon2/esri_rest_json_extractor_converter/README.md

 # Basic Usage

 # Extract and Transform Spatial Data
-Package allows for quick extraction and transformation into various other useful formats for geospatial analysis;
+Package allows for quick extraction and transformation into various other useful formats for geospatial analysis:
 - shapefiles (.shp)
 - json
 - geojson